rodrigobressan/rodrigobressan.github.io/_posts/2023-05-15-nlp-basics.md

 Before you can derive meaningful insights from text data, you need to ensure your data is clean and free from noise.
 Common data cleaning techniques include:

-- **Removing HTML tags:** If you're dealing with web data, use libraries like BeautifulSoup to strip out HTML tags.
+- **Removing HTML tags:** If you're dealing with web data, use libraries like BeautifulSoup to strip out HTML tags

-- **Handling special characters:** Remove or replace special characters, such as punctuation marks, to simplify text.
+- **Handling special characters:** Remove or replace special characters, such as punctuation marks

-- **Lowercasing:** Convert all text to lowercase to ensure consistency.
+- **Lowercasing:** Convert all text to lowercase to ensure consistency

-- **Dealing with numbers:** Decide whether to keep or remove numbers, depending on your specific task.
+- **Dealing with numbers:** Decide whether to keep or remove numbers (depends on use-case)

 ```python